Public Health Studies, Ph.D.

 - *

-Electives for students in behavioral science and health education concentration should contain at least three quantitative methods courses taken in consultation with mentor.
+Electives for students in behavioral science and health equity concentration should contain at least three quantitative methods courses taken in consultation with mentor.

 - §

-PUBH 5010 Mission and Practice of Global Public Health is offered in asynchronous online format every semester and students may take it at any time.
-Students with an MPH or MSPH degree from a CEPH-accredited school or program of public health may replace PUBH 5010 with an additional 3 credits of elective courses without using Advanced Standing credits
+PUBH 5010 Mission and Practice of Global Public Health (2,3 cr) is offered in asynchronous online format every semester and students may take it at any time.
+Students with an MPH or MSPH degree from a CEPH-accredited school or program of public health may replace PUBH 5010 Mission and Practice of Global Public Health (2,3 cr) or PUBH 5030 Methodological Approaches to Understanding Population Health (3 cr) with additional credits of elective courses without using Advanced Standing credits.

 Code | Title | Credits |